carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 ---
 title: "Operators"
-teaching: 0
+teaching: 25
-exercises: 0
+exercises: 10
 questions:
+- "What are Nextflow operators?"
-- "How can connect channels?"
+- "How do you perform operations such as merging on channels?"
+- "What are the different kinds of operators?"
+- "How do I process a csv file using operators?"
 objectives:
+- "Describe what Nextflow operators are."
+- "Modify the contents/elements of a channel"
+- "Perform filtering and combining operations on a channel. "
+- "Use the `splitCsv` operator to process a csv file."

+keypoints:
+- "Nextflow *operators* are methods that allow you to modify Nextflow channels either by splitting or combining channels, or to transform elements within a channel applying function"
+- "An operator is method that transforms a channel into a new one by applying a function to each element."
 - "You can connect channels using operators"
-keypoints:
-- "Nextflow *operators* are methods that allow you to connect channels to each other or to transform values emitted by a channel applying some user provided rules"
+- "Operators can be separated in to seven groups:; filtering , transforming , splitting , combining , forking and Maths operators"
+- "You can split csv file using the splitCsv operator."
 ---

 # Operators

-Nextflow *operators* are methods that allow you to connect channels to each other or to transform values emitted by a channel applying some user provided rules.
+Nextflow *operators* are methods that allow you to modify the contents/elements of a channel by applying some user provided rules.

-* Built-in functions applied to channels
+* Built-in functions applied to channels.
-* Transform channels content
+* Transform channel content.
-* Can be used also to filter, fork and combine channels
+* Can be used also to filter, fork and combine channels.

-## Basic example
+## Example

+Here we will `filter` operator on the chr_ch channel specifying the type qualifier `Number` so that only numbers are returned.

 ~~~
-nums = Channel.from(1,2,3,4)
-square = nums.map { it -> it * it }
-square.view()
+chr_ch = Channel.of( 1..21, 'X', 'Y' )
+autosomes_ch =chr_ch.filter( Number )
+autosomes_ch.view()
 ~~~
 {: .source}